 Deferred inflows of resources represent an acquisition of net assets by the District that is applicable to a future reporting period.
-The deferred inflows of resources related to pensions results from the following and are amortized to pension expense as follows:
+The deferred inflows of resources related to pensions results from the differences between the estimated and actual return on pension plan investments, the effect of changes in proportion and changes in assumptions, and the difference between expected and actual experience.
+These amounts are deferred and amortized as detailed in Note 10 to the financial statements.